0xTeemu/NetScaler/Change_Syslog_Server.md

-# Workflow to Replace Syslog Configuration on NetScaler
+# Workflow to replace syslog configuration on NetScaler
 ## Instructions

 **Pre-requirements:** Old syslog policy is Advanced Global Policy Binding.
 This doesn't work with Classic Global Policy Bindings without modifying the commands.